100xA/100xa.github.io/_posts/2024-03-18-blog-devin-ai.md

 There is some legitimate question about just how cherry-picked these examples are, but there is not anything about what it does that seems infeasible.
 But it is not a real AI software engineer, its more another tool for us.
 Well why is that? <br> <br>

 This is because employing software engineers (most of the times) means creating business value.
-The job of a software engineering team is generally to take those high-level business requirements from the non-programming business folks, turn those things into a product or service that can then be userd by customers.
+The job of a software engineering team is generally to take those high-level business requirements from the non-programming business folks, turn those things into a product or service that can then be used by customers.

 <br> <br>